Content on this page was generated by AI and has not been manually reviewed.

 • Preserving history: If there’s important information you want to keep, export or save it before leaving, following server policies.

 What about a big, multi-contributor server?
 Plan a smooth handover with a documented list of open tasks and reassignments to minimize disruption for members.
-How To Add Client PC To Domain In Windows Server 2012 Step By Step Guide
+Testing ntp server on Windows a comprehensive guide 2026

 Troubleshooting: can you leave if you’re banned or paused?